Riad Siwan, a luxurious and tranquil sanctuary in the ancient medina of Marrakesh.

+We are in North Africa, and the colours of the salon reflect this: the red of Marrakech, the ‘rose-red city’, the rust and ochre tones of Morocco, and the yellow warmth of the African sun.
 Original architectural features are combined with contemporary elements, and wall niches, common in traditional Moroccan homes, display work from local artists.
-An internal garden with a tinkling fountain scattered with rose petals, and twittering birds, is central to the concept of riad life, and the salon has a direct view onto tall palms and cascading bougainvillea.
+An internal garden with a tinkling fountain scattered with rose petals, and twittering birds, is central to the concept of Riad life.
+For cooler months, a fireplace adds cosiness, while the garden is kept in view through glass doors.

 The Dining Room

+One of the most delightful artworks in Riad Siwan is to be found in the dining room – four hundred and forty droplets of mouth-blown glass that appear to fall from an open roof like glistening raindrops.
 The rough horse-shoe arches of the central pillars cast back to the room’s original use as a kitchen and store room, but soft tones of taupe and purple coupled with the burnished lustre of the tadelakt walls give a glow of romanticism to this beautiful room.

 The Roof Terrace

 Whether for sun bathing, open-air dining, relaxing in the shady lounge area or cooling off in the pool, the spacious roof terrace is one of the places most favoured by guests to while away their days.

 Climb the stairs of the tower (described by one guest as the Eye of Marrakech) and you are standing at the highest point in the medina, other than the minaret of the Koutoubia Mosque, (no building is allowed to be taller.